 Take a look at The Holmes-Rahe Stress Inventory chart and you’ll see that life transitions are filled with varying levels of stress.
 It’s not uncommon to feel major fluctuations in self-esteem, anxiety and periods of depression.
 You might even feel lost and uncertain of where to go next.

 The emotional overload that comes with life transitions is difficult enough to deal with.
 Combining emotions with the transition makes it seem like you’re trying to climb Mt.
 Everest in your underwear.
 The thing to remember is transitions aren’t trying to break us.
 They’re trying to make us stronger and lead us down a new road in life.
-Personally, I’d love it if we had a little more control over when and how we got to these new roads.

 Why Life Transitions Can Affect Your Health